chius-me/ilist/README.md

 - No cross-mount copy or move
 - No offline download, archive extraction, media transcoding, or background task system
 - Provider listings are fetched live; distributed directory caching is not implemented
-- Recursive deletion is bounded and reports per-entry failures when its safety limit is exceeded
+- Built-in R2 recursive deletion is bounded and reports per-entry failures; S3-compatible and OneDrive folder deletion follow provider-specific behavior

 ## Legacy R2 Upgrade